WebAssembly/component-model/design/mvp/Async.md

 subsequent export calls to immediately return in the [starting](#starting) state without calling the component's Core WebAssembly code.

+Once backpressure is enabled, the current task can [wait](#waiting) for existing tasks to finish and release their associated resources.
+Thus, a task can [wait](#waiting) with or without backpressure, depending on whether it wants to accept new accept new export calls while waiting or not.

 See the [`canon_task_backpressure`] function and [`Task.enter`] method in the Canonical ABI explainer for the setting and implementation of backpressure.